Adult Children: Entitled to Child Support Again?

 Together with the child’s help, the parent should start with the compilation of an actual budget of the child’s needs.
 That includes not only the necessities of food, clothing and shelter but some cultural and social expenses.

 For the adult child who has moved back home to return to university, a reasonable contribution is also expected.
-That contribution may be in the form of student loans, scholarships, bursaries, grants, and pursing employment opportunities in the summer or part time throughout the academic year.
-Often, too, a parent paying the child support may impose certain conditions on the child as a way to audit the use of the child support.
+That contribution may be in the form of student loans, scholarships, bursaries, grants, and pursuing employment opportunities in the summer or part-time throughout the academic year.
+Often, too, a parent paying the child support may impose certain conditions on the child as a way to audit the use of child support.
 Monitoring the child’s efforts to obtain bursaries and grants received, copies of student loan applications and the bank statements showing the receipt of these efforts.
-Immediate copies of transcripts and proof of full time attendance at a recognized post secondary educational program as well as monthly or quarterly budget reviews are other examples.
+Immediate copies of transcripts and proof of full-time attendance at a recognized post-secondary educational program as well as monthly or quarterly budget reviews are other examples.

 All Financial Circumstances are Considered

 With retirement in view, my client now without an ex-spouse to assist with the son’s recent financial crisis, found himself looking for options.
 He needed to be accurate about his own financial ability to see how he could manage if at all, to provide for his son.
 He had planned some time ago to keep limited liquid resources and live within a modest budget to meet his retirement lifestyle expectations.
 His investments were registered and to withdraw any funds would increase his tax liability.
 His pension was not available to use.